 [See also Irish Dance.]

-Biology (ages 14-18) The first semester of a year-long class Jeanne Patton
+Biology FULL (ages 14-18) The first semester of a year-long class Jeanne Patton

 This Apologia college-preparatory biology course provides a detailed introduction to the methods and concepts of general biology.
 Heavily emphasizing the vocabulary of biology, it provides a strong background in the scientific method, the five-kingdom classification scheme, biochemistry, cellular biology, molecular and Mendelian genetics, and ecosystems.
 Homework: 3-6 hours per week.